-All information is automatically sent to tenants in the format they have requested eg. large print or on audio CD as per our Information in Different Formats Procedure.
+All information is automatically sent to residents in the format they have requested eg. large print or on audio CD as per our Information in Different Formats Procedure.
 We make sure all published information is legible and in clear language.

 We issue a quarterly newsletter, ChitChat, to all tenants, our sharing owners, owner occupiers, shareholders and other interested parties.
 ChitChat contains information about our activities, new services or schemes and tenants rights, such as their right to repair, compensation and participation.
-It contains an owners section to provide them with up-to-date information on issues such as ways to pay their factoring account.
+It contains an owners section to provide them with upto-date information on issues such as forthcoming major repairs, changes in legislation and ways to pay their factoring account.